What is Offset Account?

-Offset account in most cases goes on to reduce the balance of account it is related to.
-Let’s say we expect 3% of our total receivable of $100,000 has gone bad so we show $3,000 ($100,000*3%) as provision for doubtful debts which is actually a reduction from debtors value and here provision for doubtful debts is offset account for debtors.
-Also, in a sole proprietorship business when the owner withdraws the funds for personal use which is called drawings is an offset account for capital.
-If the initial contribution from the owner was $50,000 and withdrawal for the period is $5,000, it is interpreted that net capital balance is $45,000 ($50000 – $5000).
+Offset account, in most cases, goes on to reduce the balance of account it is related to.
+Let’s say we expect 3% of our total receivable of $100,000 has gone bad, so we show $3,000 ($100,000*3%) as provision for doubtful debts, which is a reduction from debtors value and here provision for doubtful debts is offset account for debtors.
+Also, in a sole proprietorship business, when the owner withdraws the funds for personal use, which is called drawings is an offset account for capital.
+If the initial contribution from the owner was $50,000, and withdrawal for the period is $5,000, it is interpreted that net capital balance is $45,000 ($50000 – $5000).

 #2 – Types

-Accumulated Depreciation, allowance for bad and doubtful debtors, Drawings are examples of offset account which relates to Fixed Assets, Sundry Debtors and Capital respectively.
-Provision for obsolete Inventory is also an example of an offset account that goes on to reduce the balance of Inventory on Hand.
+Accumulated Depreciation, allowance for bad and doubtful debtors, Drawings are such examples that relate to Fixed Assets, Sundry Debtors, and Capital, respectively.
+Provision for obsolete Inventory is also an example that goes on to reduce the balance of Inventory on Hand.

 #3 – Prudence

-It is imperative that financial statements must show the true and fair view of the picture.
-So, it is always prudent to show the offset account separately and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
-It also helps in creating reserves and later any change in the expected number can be adjusted through allowances and reserves.
+Financial statements must show an accurate and fair view of the picture.
+So, it is always prudent to show this account separately, and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
+It also helps in creating reserves, and later any change in the expected number can be adjusted through allowances and reserves.

 #4 – Accounting

 Let us understand how the accounting entry is posted for the offset account and how it is shown in the books.
-Let us consider that ABC Ltd. recently bought a Machinery for $200,000 and it plans to depreciate the Machinery over a span of 5 years by using the Straight Line Method.
+Let us consider that ABC Ltd. recently bought machinery for $200,000, and it plans to depreciate the machinery over 5 years by using the Straight Line Method.
 In this case, the depreciation each year for this machinery will be $200,000/5 = $40,000.